RIP to Prince Philip and that but Britain’s relationship with the monarchy is absurd

 “The wider debate is not about his character but the continuation of a monarchy in a modern democracy”

 Prince Philip’s death reveals a divided Britain (not split evenly of course, 70% of Britons are staunch royalists and Bernadine Evaristo wants you to know that in case you were planning ‘Le Revolution’).
 You’re either in camp a) where you’re promising to name all your future children after him or b) where you realise how absurd the public reaction to his death truly is.
 I don’t need to give you a hint about my position.

 On a logical level I completely understand why in a monarchy, the husband of the queen would get excessive coverage and attention from all sides.
 It’s also understandable why older generations feel more of a connection to his passing.
 Perhaps they see him as more of a public figure and so their mourning is a result of a more parasocial relationship – just like one you’d have with a celebrity that really resonates with you.

 But more shocking is the reaction of people my age and younger.
 Did you know that nearly 60% of 18-24 year olds support the monarchy?
-Forgive me if I’m wrong but what do most young people know about Prince Philip besides the fact he was hot and ‘slightly racist’ in The Crown, and that he was somehow involved in that group walk we all did in Year 11 when everyone got lost and hated each other?
+Forgive me if I’m wrong, but what do most young people know about Prince Philip besides the fact he was ‘hot’ and only ‘slightly racist’ in The Crown, or his involvement in that group walk some of us did in Year 11 when everyone got lost and hated each other?

 “I can’t help but think that most people mourning him are doing so out of ‘duty’ – because it’s the expected thing to do”